estvoyage/fizzbuzz/README.md

 ## How to use it?

-Install *FizzBuzz* dependencies using [Composer](https://getcomposer.org), from the root directory, just do:
+Install *FizzBuzz* dependencies using [Composer](https://getcomposer.org), just do from the root directory:

 ```
 $ composer install